openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 *pygls* supports ``python 3.5+`` which has a keyword ``async`` to specify coroutines.

-Code snippet below shows how to register a command as a coroutine:
+The code snippet below shows how to register a command as a coroutine:

 .. code:: python